Measures#

 Measurement, control, laboratories and the like

-Activities aimed at monitoring pollutant concentrations in wastewater and the quality of inland surface water and marine water at discharge points.
+Activities aimed at monitoring the concentration of pollutants in wastewater and the quality of inland surface water and marine water at the place wastewater is discharged (analysis and measurement of pollutants, etc.)

 CEPA 2.6